jrpotter/notebook/linkers/relocatable.md

 ## Pseudosections

-There are three special pseudosections specified in the section header table that do not have entries in the section header table.
-Note pseudosections only exist in relocatable object files.
+There are three special pseudosections specified in the symbol table that do not have entries in the section header table.
+Pseudosections only exist in relocatable object files.

 %%ANKI
 Basic